List of mayors of Belfast: Powers and duties

-Deputy Lord Mayor
+Deputy lord mayor

-The position of Deputy Lord Mayor has a representative role within the city along with the Lord Mayor.
-When the Lord Mayor is unavailable for whatever reason, it is the responsibility of the Deputy Lord Mayor to carry out the representative functions of the Lord Mayor.
+The position of deputy lord mayor has a representative role within the city along with the lord mayor.
+When the lord mayor is unavailable for whatever reason, it is the responsibility of the deputy lord mayor to carry out the representative functions of the lord mayor.

-While the Deputy Lord Mayor is in office, they combine their mayoral responsibilities with their responsibilities as a councillor, such as serving on Council Committees.
+While the deputy lord mayor is in office, they combine their mayoral responsibilities with their responsibilities as a councillor, such as serving on Council Committees.